Ranbut/Ranbut/README.md

 I am curious, daring programmer who enjoys what he does.
 I have knowledge with C#(.net), Python, as well as Fullstack programming with HTML, CSS, SQL, Javascript, Node.js and React.
 Made a technical course in Digital Games Programming and currently studying Computer Science.
 I intend to start posting my projects, but I'm short on time, but I'm trying and I'll get it even if it takes time.

-For now I'm trying to improve my drawing skills.
-Because of this games maybe take a few time to get ready.

 Here's my profile on:
 * [Linkedin](https://www.linkedin.com/in/vitor-gabriel-do-carmo-alves-da-silva-7148901b3/?locale=en_US), for my qualifications.
 * [Itch.io](https://ranbut.itch.io), for my games(if there is any yet).